About

 Payment Methods

-Appointment fees are payable at or prior to the commencement of each session.
-Payment can be made securely via EFTPOS, credit card, or bank transfer.
+Appointment fees are payable prior to or at the completion of each session.
+Payment can be made securely via EFTPOS or credit card.

 48 Hour Cancellation Policy